 Since we’re talking about strategic portfolio management, we encourage you to check out our blog series that breaks down the subject into some bite-sized explorations of the key business imperatives that you might want to be thinking about.
 We can also recommend this whitepaper that explores some common misconceptions about strategic portfolio management, and explains how today’s solutions are far more sophisticated than what you may be used to.

 Trying to address strategic portfolio management in one go can feel a bit overwhelming, so another way to think about it might be to simply address one or two of the key capabilities you’re currently missing, and build from there.
 That’s exactly what UMT360’s Strategic Portfolio Management Accelerators can help you do.
 Check out the short demos here, here, here and here, and if you still have questions, please connect with us for your own assessment and custom demo.

-Gartner, Magic Quadrant for Strategic Portfolio Management Published 22 April 2021.
-Gartner does not endorse any vendor, product or service depicted in its research publications, and does not advise technology users to select only those vendors with the highest ratings or other designation.
-Gartner research publications consist of the opinions of Gartner’s research organization and should not be construed as statements of fact.
+GARTNER and MAGIC QUADRANT are registered trademarks and service marks of Gartner, Inc. and/or its affiliates in the U.S. and internationally and are used herein with permission.
+All rights reserved.
+Gartner does not endorse any vendor, product or service depicted in its research publications and does not advise technology users to select only those vendors with the highest ratings or other designation.
+Gartner research publications consist of the opinions of Gartner’s Research & Advisory organization and should not be construed as statements of fact.
 Gartner disclaims all warranties, expressed or implied, with respect to this research, including any warranties of merchantability or fitness for a particular purpose.